Why bother to sequence your genome at home?

 Instruments

-Basic hardware found in every biology lab: a heat block that holds 56 °C and 65 °C, a microcentrifuge to 12,000 g, a vortex, a magnetic rack for 1.5 mL tubes, and a set of pipettes from P10 to P1000.
+You also need the basic hardware found in every biology lab: a heat block that holds 56 °C and 65 °C, a microcentrifuge to 12,000 g, a vortex, a magnetic rack for 1.5 mL tubes, and a set of pipettes from P10 to P1000.

 There are three realistic ways to get this kit: